 For this reason, they are mostly used in arid climates such as the American South West.
 They work from evaporation, such as when getting out of a pool on a hot day and the wind blows, cooling a person down.

 Water is fed through pads that a fan blows air through and cools the air as it passes.
 If you live in a dry arid climate, then an evaporative cooler will work nicely; if you live in a region that has a lot of humidity, then much less so, if at all.

-Another option is a portable air conditioner that uses a small hose to pump out hot air from a room.
+A portable air conditioner uses a small 5-7 inch hose to pump out hot air from a room.

 While this option still requires an opening at some location, much less so than a large window air conditioning unit.
 The hose can often be modified in a variety of ways to let the hot air being pumped out of a room.
 For example, a door can be draped with a blanket and opened slightly to let the hot air out, or the hose runs to another room that does have a window.